pepfar-datim/visualization-navigator/README.md

 loadUsers([superUser], 'your-instance.com', 'Basic xxxx')
 ```

 2. Generate a Base64 hash for your DHIS2 account.
-For example from Chrome DevTools `btoa('username:password')`
+For example, from Chrome DevTools, run: `btoa('username:password')`

 3. Insert the hash to the same line of `testData/loadTestUsers.js`